Message from the CEO

 PEOPLE SUPPORTED TO KNOW, USE, AND SHAPE THE LAW

 PEOPLE WHO BENEFITTED DIRECTLY FROM REMEDIES SECURED

 PEOPLE POSITIVELY AFFECTED BY CHANGES TO LAWS AND SYSTEMS

-Collectively, the Legal Empowerment Network made progress towards greater financing and protection of grassroots justice defenders, including the new COVID-19 Grassroots Justice Fund, which launched in 2020.
+Collectively, the Legal Empowerment Network, which Namati convenes, and which is made up of 2,400+ groups from 170 countries, made progress towards greater financing and protection of grassroots justice defenders, including launching the COVID-19 Grassroots Justice Fund in 2020.

 How do we create impact?

 Namati, our members, our partners, and the communities we serve are working to achieve transformative impact in six countries and grow the Legal Empowerment Network into a powerful movement for justice.
 Learn about the progress we made in 2019-2020 by exploring the sections below.